 This extreme is often less, as Jen from Fundie Fridays puts it, more about rules and regulations than it is about any kind of sound doctrine.
 As well as that, as I’ve said before, historical context is everything when interpreting a religious text and literalism is literally killing people, if not leaving them with lasting, if not lifelong, trauma.

-It’s one thing to have a traditional set up because that’s what makes you happy and that’s your choice, providing it doesn’t hurt you or others.
-It’s another to be in that set up out of a doctrine of fear and threat of shame, shunning and/or even violence.
+It’s one thing to have a traditional setup because that’s what makes you happy and that’s your choice, providing it doesn’t hurt you or others (albeit I still find it problematic in many ways).
+It’s another to be in that setup out of a doctrine of fear and threat of shame, shunning, and/or even violence.

-*If you like what I do and want to support me, please consider buying me a coffee, commissioning erotic fiction or subscribing to my Patreon for exclusive erotica.
+*If you like what I do and want to support me, please consider buying me a coffee, or commissioning erotic fiction.
 Thanks!

 Everything needs a middle ground.
 All extremes are extremes.